-Leica M8 versus Olympus PEN-F
+Leica M8 vs Olympus PEN-F

-The Leica M8 and the Olympus PEN-F are two enthusiast cameras that were officially introduced, respectively, in September 2006 and January 2016.
+The Leica M8 and the Olympus PEN-F are two enthusiast cameras that were revealed to the public, respectively, in September 2006 and January 2016.
 The M8 is a fixed lens compact, while the PEN-F is a rangefinder-style mirrorless.
 The cameras are based on an APS-H (M8) and a Four Thirds (PEN-F) sensor.
-The Leica has a resolution of 10.4 megapixel, whereas the Olympus provides 20.2 MP.
+The Leica has a resolution of 10.4 megapixels, whereas the Olympus provides 20.2 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Olympus PEN-F is notably smaller (19 percent) than the Leica M8.
 Moreover, the PEN-F is markedly lighter (28 percent) than the M8.
 In this context, it is worth noting that neither the M8 nor the PEN-F are weather-sealed.